ALBERTA, Oil patch liabilities “hundreds of billions”. Means ALL Canadians will pay. Or . . .

 – – – – – – – – – –

 “HUNDREDS OF BILLIONS” – CORRUPTION OF THE REGULATORY PROCESS

 We are looking at corruption, the same as in third world countries that have resources to exploit.

-Kevin Taft does an excellent job in his book Oil’s Deep State of telling the story for Alberta and Ottawa, but weaving in tactics and money originating in the U.S. As I was reading, I was thinking:
+Kevin Taft does an excellent job in his book Oil’s Deep State of telling the story for Alberta and Ottawa.
+He weaves in background tactics and money that fuel what’s happening, but originate in the U.S. As I was reading, I was thinking:

 - you could change “Alberta and Ottawa” to “Saskatchewan and Ottawa“, the story is the same.

 - you could change “Oil” to “Uranium and Nuclear”, the story is the same.